Article first published in November 2014, updated June 2019

-When designing and coding email newsletters from scratch, a good part of the battle is finding ways to reduce your email payload and thus reduce email load times.
-Writing less and cleaner HTML & CSS code in the process is an upside to this, too.
+When designing and coding email newsletters from scratch, a good part of the battle is finding ways to reduce your email payload, thus reducing email load times.
+Writing less and cleaner HTML and CSS code in the process is an upside to this too.

-To help us find out ways to meet both these goals, we asked pro email marketer Becs Rivett to share her tips for speeding up your emails – and the workflow that goes into coding them.
-Becs has worked for several large eCommerce retailers and agencies and like a the trooper she is, confesses to “eat, sleep, and dream about every aspect of email marketing”.
+To help us find out ways to meet both of these goals, we asked pro email marketer Becs Rivett to share her tips for speeding up your emails and the workflow that goes into coding them.
+Becs has worked for several large e-commerce retailers and agencies and, like the trooper she is, confesses to “eat, sleep, and dream about every aspect of email marketing.”

 Alongside our tips, we’ll list some of the tools that can help you along the way, as well as the custom settings you can use to produce your best email campaigns yet.